 CAUTION: Prevent collisions between other road users, slow moving tractors with attachments or towed equipment, and self-propelled machines on public roads.
-Frequently check for traffic from the rear, especially in turns.
+Frequently check for traffic from the rear, especially in turns, and use turn signal lights or hand signals.